 This is surely not a complete list of bugs.
-If you know of others, feel free to tell me.
 I'm documenting only bugs that are still active, not the numerous ones that have been gradually eliminated from the game since 1996.

 I give the sea bugs first because, on the whole, they spoil the game more than the land bugs do.